dylanlan/test-pages/_posts/2024-01-16-website-updated.md

 categories: awakening
 ---

 Welcome to my personal fan website for Darkages!
-You can find various links on the left navigation menu:
+You can find some links at the top of the site, or in a 3-line "hamburger" menu:

+- About: a brief introduction for myself
-- Adventure Log for some in-game screenshots
+- Adventure Log: various new (2024+) in-game screenshots and narrations
+- Memories: a collection of old in-game screenshots, mostly from 2006-2010

+(Coming Soon:)
-- Getting Started guide
+- Getting Started guide: interested in joining this crazy game??
-- Guild for some information about a recently connected group of friends
-- Letters for some in-game mailed letters
-- Links to other Darkages fan sites
+- Links: other immensely useful Darkages websites
-- Mileth College to learn about learning
-- Misc for anything that doesn't fit nicely in a category
+- Misc: various things that don't fit into a nice category yet
-- Name Lottery for claiming a new character name
-- Religion for some in-game lore (NEW: Deoch Mass!)
-- Silly Games for some meta-games (NEW: World Records!)

-NOTE: I'm planning to use a different website theme in the coming days.
-Do not be alarmed if everything looks very different soon!
+- Projects: a few fun games / projects that I want to work on

+NOTE: I recently updated the design of this site - please let me know if anything looks broken on your device!
+Thanks!